oct14jh/oct14jh/README.md

 Hi, I'm **Backend Engineer**, Jeehyun-Kim.
 I want to do something valuable, such as providing better service to customers.
-Especially, I will be a backend develop who supports clients' convenience like an invisible hero.
+Especially, I will be a backend developer who supports clients' convenience like an invisible hero.
 Please keep an eye on me growing through 'Github', 'Notion' and so on.
 Thank you.